Josh Klinghoffer: Red Hot Chili Peppers (2007–2019)

-In April 2012, Klinghoffer was inducted into the Rock and Roll Hall of Fame as a member of the Red Hot Chili Peppers.
-At 32 years of age, Klinghoffer is the youngest artist ever inducted, surpassing Stevie Wonder, who was 38 when he was inducted.
+In April 2012, Klinghoffer was inducted into the Rock and Roll Hall of Fame as a member of the Red Hot Chili Peppers at 32 years of age.
+This made him the youngest ever inductee until 2020, when he was surpassed by Nine Inch Nails drummer Ilan Rubin.

 In January 2015, Klinghoffer returned to the studio with the Chili Peppers to begin work on their eleventh studio album which would be produced by Gnarls Barkley's Danger Mouse.
 Recording was put on hold the following month when bassist Flea suffered an injury during a skiing trip.
-Production resumed in August 2015 and The Getaway was released on June 17, 2016 which was followed by an extensive world tour that concluded in October 2017.
+Production resumed in August 2015 and The Getaway was released on June 17, 2016, which was followed by an extensive world tour that concluded in October 2017.

-Work on Klinghoffer's album To Be One With You was announced in September 2018, with plans to release it sometime in 2019.
+Work on Klinghoffer's album To Be One with You was announced in September 2018, with plans to release it sometime in 2019.
 However, the recording was delayed due to the Woolsey Fire.

 On November 2, 2019, the band performed a charity event at the Silverlake Conservatory of Music in Los Angeles.
 This would be the band's final show with Klinghoffer.

-On December 15, 2019 it was announced via an Instagram post that Klinghoffer was “parting ways” with the band after ten years, and that John Frusciante would be rejoining the band.
-“Josh is a beautiful musician who we respect and love.
+On December 15, 2019, it was announced via an Instagram post that Klinghoffer was "parting ways" with the band after ten years on good terms, and that John Frusciante would be rejoining the band.
+"Josh is a beautiful musician who we respect and love.
 We are deeply grateful for our time with him, and the countless gifts he shared with us.
 We also announce, with great excitement and full hearts, that John Frusciante is rejoining our group.
 Thank you." the band's statement read.

-In an interview released on January 18, 2020 by Ultimate Guitar, Klinghoffer spoke briefly for the first time about his departure from the band.
+In an interview released on January 18, 2020, by Ultimate Guitar, Klinghoffer spoke briefly for the first time about his departure from the band.
 Klinghoffer said that he couldn't go into detail about his departure but when asked if there was any hard feelings between him, the band or Frusciante he responded by saying "I don't think so.
 Not from me."
-However, in June 2022, he admitted that the friendship between him and Frusciante was "non-existent" and that they hadn’t spoken in over 10 years, while maintaining that he had no hard feelings towards the rest of the band.
+However, in June 2022, he admitted that the friendship between him and Frusciante was "non-existent" and that they hadn't spoken in over 10 years, while maintaining that he had no hard feelings towards the rest of the band.